phtviet/hugo-portfolio/content/posts/hello-world/index.en.md

 It's just a thought that has been on my mind since these past few years.
 As everyone must have known by now, Covid-19 happened and the world was left scrambling.
 I was no different, although in retrospect, I had struggled with my life and career even before that.

 I was fresh out of my Bachelor degree in Economics and Finance at The University of Melbourne, full of lofty dreams about a good-paying and stable corporate job in Melbourne, Victoria.
-Instead, I got served a dose of reality.
+Instead, I got served a healthy dose of reality.

-You see, I'm not originally from Melbourne, Victoria.
+The thing is, I'm not originally from Melbourne, Victoria.
 I was born and raised in Ho Chi Minh City, Vietnam.
 My family and I decided together 7 years ago that I would have gotten a better education here, and many other reasons.
 Long story short, I got on a plane and started a new chapter of my life, full of excitement and anxiety.

 But, even now after 7 years, to many I have met, as well as to me, I'm a foreigner in this city.
 I rarely feel at home or in my element.
 I don't have the mannerism or accent of an Aussie, and I definitely don't look the part &#129299;